 Despite having slipped back into the Second Section the band went on to qualify for the Finals of the National Brass Band Championships of Great Britain in 1995 and 1996, again gaining promotion to the Championship Section in 1997 after a first place by 4 clear points at the first section qualifiers with a piece called “Spectrum”.
 In early 1997 the band were successful in gaining a National Lottery grant, gaining resplendent new uniforms, and some new instruments.
 Robert Howard retired in 2001 and the reins were taken for a while by David Notley.
 Trevor Davey took up the baton in October 2001 and despite a successful time eventually had to give up and pass the baton to Bernard Reader who lead the band until January 2004.

-The band was very pleased to again appoint Peter Ivey as Musical Director in 2006 and since then has gone from strength to strength with success at the East Anglian Brass Band Association contest held in Norwich in 2008 & 2009 and in the London and Southern Counties Regional Qualifying Contest held in Stevenage in 2009.
-Colchester band were placed 1st at the Southern Counties Folkestone concert in 2009, and achieved 2ns place in 2010.
-This run of success has secured our place in SCABA 1st section.
+The band was very pleased to again appoint Peter Ivey as Musical Director in 2006 and went from strength to strength with success at the East Anglian Brass Band Association contest held in Norwich in 2008 & 2009 and in the London and Southern Counties Regional Qualifying Contest held in Stevenage in 2009.
+Colchester band were placed 1st at the Southern Counties Folkestone contest in 2009, and achieved 2nd place in 2010.

 The Colchester Band are often to be seen playing at all manner of local events, and are available for booking for local regattas, fetes, beer nights, and weddings, as well as giving formal concerts to a range of audiences.